KhartesViewer/khartes/README.md

 However, I benefitted immensely from the [Vesuvius Challenge](https://scrollprize.org/), who provided the following:
-* The X-ray tomography data set, without which I could not have developed khartes (along with making the data openly available under reasonable conditions, they provided the technical infrastructure that made it possible to download the data over the internet);
+* The X-ray tomography data set, without which I could not have developed khartes (along with making the data available under reasonable conditions, they provided the technical infrastructure that made it possible to download the data over the internet);
 * Permission to use small excerpts from the data set in this README file and the associated videos;